Shabani (gorilla)

 Shabani (born 20 October 1996) is a male western lowland gorilla, born at the Apenheul Primate Park in the Netherlands, raised in Australia and currently residing at the Higashiyama Zoo in Nagoya, Japan.
 He gained publicity in 2007 at Higashiyama Zoo when he was 10 years old by tightrope walking.

-Shabani was the subject of further media attention from 2015, described as "handsome", "sexy", "photogenic", and "metrosexual".
+Shabani was the subject of further media attention in 2015, described as "handsome", "sexy", "photogenic", and "metrosexual".
 This led to significant news coverage, and an appearance on the season 2 premiere of the TV series Not Safe with Nikki Glaser.

 The coverage caused an increase in younger female visitors to his zoo.
 Shabani was also the subject of a DVD film, and became the mascot for a brand of candy.
 He was also used in a worker recruitment campaign by the city of Nagoya in January 2016.

 Biography

 Birth and early life

 Shabani is a male western lowland gorilla (gorilla gorilla gorilla) born on 20 October 1996 at Apenheul Primate Park in the Netherlands.
 His mother is Mouila, and his father is Kibabu.
 Mouila was born in Cameroon to wild parents.
-Her birth date is recorded as 1972; although her capture date is unknown she arrived at Apenheul on November 22, 1974.
+Her birth year is recorded as 1972; although her capture date is unknown she arrived at Apenheul on November 22, 1974.
 Kibabu was born at Howletts Wild Animal Park on 25 May 1977.
 Kibabu's parents were Baby Doll and Kisoro.
 Kibabu was transferred from Howletts to Apenheul on 5 August 1987.
-Shabani was transferred to Taronga Zoo in Sydney, Australia along with the rest of his family on 6 December 1996, when he was two months old.
+Shabani was transferred to Taronga Zoo in Sydney, Australia along with the rest of his family on 6 December 1996, when he was almost seven weeks old.
 Shabani has four other full siblings.